gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 // 7-33

 Figure 7-33 shows the simplest case of an inline element contained by a block-level element.
 It’s no different in its way than a paragraph with two words in it.
-The only differences are that, in Figure 7-34, we have a few dozen words, and most paragraphs don’t contain an explicit inline element such as span.
+The only differences are that, in Figure 7-34, we have a few dozen words, and most paragraphs don’t contain an explicit inline element such as `span`.

 In order to get from this simplified state to something more familiar, all we have to do is determine how wide the element should be, and then break up the line so that the resulting pieces will fit into the content width of the element.
 Therefore, we arrive at the state shown in Figure 7-34.